 AgCountry has 37 offices to serve this segment as well as access through dealer retail financing.
 Customer information for underwriting is streamlined and often relies on credit scoring tools.
 All financial services are made available and we provide additional support to those units with a business expansion strategy.

-Quantitative Goals and Status -Annual, Three-Year, and Actual will be young or beginning.
+Quantitative Goals and Status -Annual, Three-Year, and Actual

 Goal: 25% of producer loan customers will be coded young or beginning.